- Need to continue using Windows 7? You have to install KB4474419, KB4490628, and KB448407.

-All of these updates support SHA-2 and they have been released to the users in March 2019 Patch Tuesday updates.
+All of these updates support SHA-2 and they have been around since the March 2019 Patch Tuesday updates.

 Who should install KB4474419, KB4490628, and KB4484071?